printable version

 Sheets 83, 84

-This well-known and restored fort 27 metres in diameter, is splendidly situated at the head of a valley opening S to the sea., and is surrounded by a ditch over 8 metres wide and, at present, 1.8 metres deep.
+This well-known and restored fort 27 metres in diameter, a few km SW of Sneem, is splendidly situated at the head of a valley opening S to the sea., and is surrounded by a ditch over 8 metres wide and, at present, 1.8 metres deep.
 The massive wall reaches a height of almost 5.5 metres and is about 4 metres thick at the base, tapering to about half as thick at the top.
 Vertical joints in the walls show that gaps left to allow access of carts etc. during building were filled in later.
 The doorway is tapering and lintelled.
 Inside is an elaborate system of stairways leading to terraces, and corbelled cells in the wall reached by passages.
 Read more about the recent history of the fort on the Voices from the Dawn website.

 click for a view in 1830 by Robert O'Callaghan Newenham